inventhouse/tutorials/MintySynth/README.md

 In live mode, I wish the MintySynth reverted to playing part 4 as programmed after a measure of no pitch wheel movement.

-In program mode, I want the pitch wheel to only affect notes set to the "reference note", **NEVER** change a note I've programmed to something else, and all notes set to the reference should follow the pitch wheel while programming that part.
+In program mode, I want the pitch wheel to only affect notes set to the "reference note", **NEVER** change any note I've programmed to something else, and all notes set to the reference should follow the pitch wheel while programming that part.

 ---